As an Amazon Associate I earn from qualifying purchases.

 First, remove the ribs and seeds from the chiles and then fry the chiles in oil until fragrant, with a deep color.
 Then, transfer them to boiling water to soak and reconstitute for 20-30 minutes.

-- Taste and adjust: i.e., more spices, more sugar, etc.
+- Taste and adjust: Add more spices, more sugar, etc. based on your taste.

 - Adjust the thickness: By changing how much liquid you add.

-- Don’t rush the simmer: Like soup, the longer it simmers, the more developed and deeper the flavors will be.
+- Don’t rush the simmer: Like soup, the longer it simmers, the deeper and more developed the flavors become.

 - Smoothest sauce: Press it through a strainer for the silkiest, smooth Mexican-inspired mole sauce.